Tyrrrz/GitHubActionsTestLogger/Readme.md

 ## Usage

-1. Install the NuGet package in the test project
+1. Install the NuGet package in your test project

+2. Ensure your test project is using the latest version of `Microsoft.NET.Test.Sdk`

-2. Update your workflow so that tests are ran with custom logger:
+3. Update your workflow so that tests are ran with custom logger:

 ```yaml
 steps: